seung-lab/Alembic/README.md

 julia ~/.julia/v0.6/Alembic/src/tasks/sqs_subscriber.jl [QUEUE NAME] [NO. OF PROCS TO USE]
 ```

+Pay attention to the `Default Visibility Timeout` attribute of your SQS queue.
+You'll want to set it to be longer than the time your task is expected to take.
+That way, you won't have workers working on the same task simultaneously.

 ### Setting up Kubernetes
 Once you have tasks scheduled in the queue, you can set up a cluster that can be managed with Kubernetes.
 Here's how to do it using Google Container Engine.